OfficeDev/ews-java-api/readme.md

 ### Contact Updates

-You can use Exchange Web Services to update a contact item in the Exchange store.
+You can use EWS to update a contact item in the Exchange store.
 Bind to an existing contact saves the changes made to a Contact item by updating its entry in the Contact collection.

 ```